nova0821/iotjs-wiki/Build-for-Linux.md

 #### What build script does

-1. It will clone submodules jerryscript and libuv, this is done only once
+1. It will clone submodules jerryscript and libuv, this is done only once when version hash has not changed.
-2. Checkout matching version
+2. Checkout matching version for each submodules.
 3. Build submodules, you can see the outputs at build/(target-arch)-(target-os)/libs folder.
 4. Build iotjs